rayan-yu/daily-pennsylvanian-headline-scraper/README.md

 Tools like GitHub Actions, GitLab CI and others make git scraping adaptable to diverse sites and data needs.
 The scraping logic just needs to output data serialized formats like CSV, JSON etc which gets committed back to git.
 This makes the data easily consumable downstream for analysis and vis.

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

-## Changes
-I changed the scraper to scrape the newest podcast episode from thedp.com instead of the newest headline.
-I did this by adapting the url requested for BS4 to navigate and finding the first appropriate header in the HTML referring to the podcast episode name as opposed to a headline link.

 ## Overview